ryanwellsdotcom/jquery-responsive-tables/README.md

 ```css
 @media only screen and (max-width: 768px)
 ```
-When changing the media query breakpoint within the <em>responsive-tables.css</em> style sheet, as described above, ensure that the value passed from the plugin invocation matches:
+When changing the media query breakpoint within the <em>responsive-tables.css</em> style sheet, as described above, ensure that a matching value is passed from the plugin invocation:
 ```javascript
 $.responsiveTables('768px');
 ```